MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec.md

     The GitHub sign-in page opens.
 If necessary, enter your GitHub administrator credentials to allow Defender for Cloud Apps access to your team's GitHub Enterprise Cloud instance.

-1. Request for Organization access and Authorize the app to give Defender for Cloud Apps to access your GitHub organization.
+1. Request organization access and authorize the app to give Defender for Cloud Apps access to your GitHub organization.

     > [!NOTE]
     > Defender for Cloud Apps requires the following OAuth scopes: